Last updated on January 12th, 2024 at 06:40 pm

 How we sleep impacts our entire lives: from our physical health to our moods, it plays a vital role in the way we live our lives and the extent to which we enjoy them.

-However, as we all know, getting our kids to sleep can sometimes be a challenge, but we also know that teaching them valuable sleeping habits at a young age can help them sleep better as adults.
+However, as we all know, getting our children to sleep can sometimes be a challenge, but we also know that teaching kids healthy sleeping habits at a young age can help them sleep better as adults.
 That’s why it’s important that we work on a routine from early on to help our children overcome their natural desire to stay up late.

 Here are our six tips to teach your kids healthy sleeping habits: